Dear Contractor

 Contractors are advised to:

-1. Note the attached alert and suggested remedial actions.
+1. Note the attached information on ransomware and on the NCSC’s suggested remedial actions.

 Contractors are reminded that the storage and back up of patient sensitive data and any amendments to your systems should only be carried out in line with advice from your IT or email supplier, PMR system provider and in line with Data Protection legislation.